amin-zip/zip_utils/bash_utils/README.md

 This means you can `apt install` or `pip install` packages in your container as desired without changing your host system.
 However, the _FlightSystems_ repository is mounted in by default, so any changes to this directory within the Docker container apply to your host filesystem.

+Note that the build cache is also mounted in, so swithing between building in Docker and building in your host filesystem may poison your cache.
+It's best to commit to just building within Docker or to mount a cache volume specific to Docker-based builds.

 Occasionally, the upstream Docker image will contain important changes we need, such as updated toolchains and sysroots.
 To pull in these changes and rebuild your development environment, run `$ docker_dev update`.

 ### Customizing docker_dev

 The provided Docker image contains a minimal set of packages for building and running our targets.
-Users may want to add their own customizations to the image to pull in their preferred development tools.
+You may want to add your own customizations to the image to pull in their preferred development tools.
 This can be done by copying _docker_dev_files/dockerfile.user.example_ to _docker_dev_files/dockerfile.user_ and modifying as appropriate.
 Changes to this file will apply to all future containers that `docker_dev` spins up.

-Users may also wish to mount in host directories or files or specify persistent environment variables that are not brought in by default.
+You may also wish to mount in host directories or files (_.bashrc_ or a data directory, for example) or specify persistent environment variables that are not brought in by default.
 This can be done by copying _docker_dev_files/user_config.json.example_ to _docker_dev_files/user_config.json_ and modifying as appropriate.

-Changes to these files won't affect the container until the user runs `$ docker_dev delete` and spins up a new container.
+Changes to these files won't affect the container until you run `$ docker_dev delete` and spin up a new container.

 ### Using VS Code

 VS Code provides an excellent containerized development experience through the `Dev Containers` extension.

 To set up your system with a minimal `Dev Containers` configuration, run `$ docker_dev configure_code`.
-This will install the `Dev Containers` extension and a configuration specific to your system.
+This will install the `Dev Containers` extension and a configuration file specific to your system.

 Ensure that a container is running by executing `$ docker_dev start`.